astrokings/akguide/docs/eng/202flagship.md

 ![](http://d3bbxo4nelobc3.cloudfront.net/html/img/help/202_001bookmark.jpg)

-You can change the sort order by bookmarking the flagship.
+You can change the sort order by bookmarking the flagship.<br>
 The bookmarked flagships will also be sorted in the 'Organize Fleet' screen.